MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 Note that DWM-composed presents are likely to be less desirable than [Independent Flip](/windows/win32/direct3ddxgi/for-best-performance--use-dxgi-flip-model#directflip) (iFlip) via the 2-copy path or iFlip via the 1-copy CASO path.
 Hence, there might be common display scenarios where presentation bandwidth is limited, such as rotated or multiple displays, where drivers might consistently fail **pfnCheckMultiplaneOverlaySupport** support in DWM, likely resulting in a poorer experience than the 2-copy path.

-To mitigate the negative fallback experience, DXGI will call **pfnCheckMultiplaneOverlaySupport** during buffer creation with the cross-adapter resource as a plane marked with the **StaticCheck** flag, to verify with high accuracy whether the driver can truly perform scan-out given the existing known bandwidth characteristics.
+To mitigate the negative fallback experience, DXGI will call **pfnCheckMultiplaneOverlaySupport** during buffer creation with the cross-adapter resource as a plane marked with the **StaticCheck** flag, to verify with high accuracy whether the driver can perform scan-out given the existing known bandwidth characteristics.
 If supported, DXGI will continue with the 1-copy CASO path; otherwise, it will fall back to the 2-copy path.

 ## HLK Testing